1. Throw a Valentine’s Day math party

 3. Make your valentines into a math game!

+This Valentine’s Day activity is a fun one to do with Play Doh.
 Have your students use their new Play Doh treat to do measurement math tasks!
 Just add dice and a ruler and use it for your math party.

 4. Try a new take on the Valentine’s Day mailbox